-10.3.2.2.410.3.2.3.4 time
+10.3.2.3.4 time

 FEEL does not have time literals, although we use boldface time literals to represent values in the semantic domain.
 Times can be expressed using a string literal and the time() built-in function.
-The literal format of the characters within the quotes of the string literal is defined by the lexical space of the XML Schema time datatype.
-A time in the semantic domain is a sequence of numbers for the hour, minute, second, and optional timezone offset.
 (See 10.3.4.1.)